lovely-io/lovely.io-stl/ui/zoom/README.md

 # Zoom

-Zoom is a lightweight version of a lightbox widget, that works just with images and zooms them instead of showing the screen locker and lightbox dialog
+Zoom is a lightweight version of a lightbox widget that works just with images and zooms them instead of showing the screen locker and a lightbox dialog

 ## Usage